stubbscroll/evolve-script/readme.txt

 script v2:
 - mad reset should work for all races
 - bioseed reset implemented
+- vacuum collapse implemented
+- lone survivor implemented
-- black hole reset under development. i assume lumber+plywood is eliminated from all runs that go at least this far now
+* i assume lumber+plywood is eliminated from all runs that go to interstellar or farther

 usage:
 - do the protoplasm phase manually